 “People are excited about the ability to create a publication in one place and send it to many channels at once with very limited rework needed,” says Sam Crewdson, a principal program manager in Microsoft Digital, the company’s internal IT organization.
 “That they also get rich, consolidated analytics across all of those channels; it really is a powerful one-two punch.”

-The Viva Amplify product team recently added Viva Engage as a distribution channel internally at Microsoft, something communicators from across the company were waiting for (it will soon be added to Amplify for external customers as well).
+When the Viva Amplify product team added Viva Engage as a distribution channel internally at Microsoft, it gave communicators from across the company an important tool they were waiting for.

 “Many were like, ‘This is cool, but I really want Viva Engage,’” says Sarah Lundy, a senior content program manager on the IT communications team in Microsoft Digital.
 “I think some were waiting for that key channel because Viva Engage is so key to our communication efforts at Microsoft.”